• Brain atlas sensitivity

 Output: Fluence output

-The volumetric output file has a suffix of "".mc2", and is a binary file with a size of (Nx x Ny x Nz x Nt x 4) bytes, where Nx/Ny/Nz are the dimensions of the input volume in the x/y/z direction, respectively, Nt is the total number of time gates, calculated by ceil(tend-tstart)/tstep), and the number 4 represents the byte length of a single-precision floating-point number.
-The first (Nx x Ny x Nz) floating point numbers (4-byte each) are the accummulated fluence distribution, in the unit of (1/(s*mm^2)), for the first time gate (averaged at the middle of the time gate); then the second gate, and so on.
+The volumetric output file has a suffix of ".mc2", and is a binary file with a size of (Nx x Ny x Nz x Nt x 4) bytes, where Nx/Ny/Nz are the dimensions of the input volume in the x/y/z direction, respectively, Nt is the total number of time gates, calculated by ceil((tend-tstart)/tstep), and the number 4 represents the byte length of a single-precision floating-point number.
+The first (Nx x Ny x Nz) floating-point numbers (4 bytes each) are the accumulated fluence distribution, in the unit of (1/(s*mm^2)), for the first time gate (averaged at the middle of the time gate); then the second gate, and so on.

-To convert the flux output to fluence, one simply multiply the solution by the time gate width, tstep, defined in the input file.
+To convert the flux output to fluence, one simply multiplies the solution by the time gate width, tstep, defined in the input file.
 Similarly, dividing tstep from the fluence solution produces the flux.

 Output: Detected photon info